pleaseshine06/Supply_Chain_and_Freight_Analytics/README.md

 ## Project Overview

-This project involves the development of a business intelligence dashboard designed to analyze supply chain data across product categories, regions, and customer types.
-The dashboard helps identify operational inefficiencies, optimize freight utilization, and improve profitability by tracking key performance indicators such as sales, expenses, freight costs, tonnage, and regional performance in a user-interactive visual format.
+This project involves developing a business intelligence dashboard purely using Microsoft Excel to analyze supply chain data across product categories, regions, and customer types.
+The dashboard identifies operational inefficiencies, optimizes freight utilization, and improves profitability by tracking key performance indicators such as sales, expenses, freight costs, tonnage, and regional performance in a user-friendly visual format entirely within Excel.

 ## Scope of Analysis